 Our view

-The exact route is being kept under wraps until closer to the event but it will run 177km with almost 3,600m of elevation – equally challenging to prior years.
-The “mini Etape” also returns at just over 100km.
+The exact route is being kept under wraps until closer to the event but the 2024 route ran for 177km with almost 3,600m of elevation – equally challenging to prior years.
+The “mini Etape” was just over 100km.

 The event supports the Dave Rayner Foundation which is a charity that provides financial assistance to promising young riders to compete in Europe.